lQxick/BPA/README.md

-# Ecom Website
+# BPA Project Website

-Ecom website for client.
+Website for BPA Project Due December 9

 ## Using The Repo